Incorporate enterprise testing strategy — myths vs reality?

 — Who in the team felt responsible for challenging the current strategy or saying that our decomposition was leading us in the wrong direction?

-Feel free implement Quality Gates at every stage, level, and testing approach; it creates a structured flow of data.
+Feel free to implement these Quality Gates at every stage, level, and testing approach; it creates a structured flow of data.
 At each gate, you analyze the gathered information to determine how it contributes to your overall understanding of the product’s quality.

 Golden rule: Ideally, time for After-Action Review (analysis after actions) and work on risks should be built into your contract.